poshjosh/chinomsoikwuagwu.com/2018/12/14/Automate-deployment-of-Jenkins-to-AWS_Part-1_Semi-automation_Single-EC2-instance.md

 - Browse to ```http://<ec2_public_dns>:8080``` to view your jenkins installation.

+- If you encounter any problems read the observations section at the end of this article.

 ### Create an Amazon Machin Image (AMI) from EC2 instance ###

 Login with the password which we hard coded into the Dockerfile